 Medieval festivals are very popular and usually include a parade with participants dressed in medieval costume, some type of competition between the historical districts, and food.
 Often they also have flag throwers, music, or fireworks, too.
 Tickets are often required for the actual contest but parades and other events are usually free.

 - The horse race for the Palio of Siena, held on the main square of Siena on July 2 and August 16, is probably the most famous medieval competition.
 Read more about the festival in my Siena Travel Guide.
+Note: the July palio race is cancelled for 2021

 - An even more thrilling horse race is L’Ardia di San Costantino, held July 5-7 on the island of Sardinia, commemorating Constantine’s victory at the Mulvian Bridge in 312.The first race is held in the evening and then it’s repeated the following morning after most of the riders have been up drinking all night.